I Kissed Toothpaste Goodbye

 What had happened to my otherwise healthy, robust child?
 Turns out, Katie had a lip tie (same as my son’s) that caused milk to pool near her top four teeth in the front, causing a breastmilk version of “bottle rot.”

-I felt horrible, scared, guilty, foolish, and embarrassed.
+I felt horrible, confused, and embarrassed.
 You name it, I felt it.

 Every time Katie smiled in public I felt the sting of the expressions I’d see on other people’s faces.
 How could I let my child walk around like this without doing something?
 The thing is, I wanted to do something, but I knew that although dental procedures could cosmetically correct the problem, they couldn’t strengthen her teeth.
-I wasn’t ready to accept this mistake as permanent, so I began researching ways to build up Katie’s teeth and bones.
+I wanted to know how we could correct the problem naturally, so I began researching ways to build up Katie’s teeth and bones.
 Food had been a healing force in my life and I believed it could do the same for my daughter.

 My AHA!
 Moment